 Construction equipment manufacturer

-Types of companies that can benefit from factoring
+What types of companies can benefit from factoring?

 Undercapitalized or new companies